Áron Márton: Priesthood

-In 1920 he commenced his theological studies in Alba Iulia and soon after became a chaplain at Ditrău (July 1924 - 1 July 1925) once he received his ordination to the priesthood in 1924 (in Alba Iulia) from Bishop Gusztáv Károly Majláth.
-Márton was then made a chaplain at Gheorgheni on 1 July 1925 until being made a professor of religion in that town from 1926 to 1928.
-He later became a professor of theological studies in a range of different localities and he taught at a high school from 1928 to 1929 in Mureș.
+In 1920, he commenced his theology studies in Alba Iulia and soon after became a chaplain at Ditrău (Gyergyóditró; July 1924 - 1 July 1925) once he received his ordination to the priesthood in 1924 (in Alba Iulia) from Bishop Gusztáv Károly Majláth.
+Márton was then made a chaplain at Gheorgheni (Gyergyószentmiklós) on 1 July 1925 until being made a professor of religion in that town from 1926 to 1928.
+He later became a professor of theological studies in a range of different localities, and he taught at a high school from 1928 to 1929 in Mureș.
 Márton served as a priest at Turnu Roșu from 1 July 1929 to 1 October 1930.
 He was also a court chaplain and an archivist for the Diocese of Alba Iulia after 1930 before serving as a priest at the Cluj college.
-On 15 March 1936 he was made the brief administrator of Saint Michael's parish in Cluj before being made its actual pastor on 14 August 1938.
+On 15 March 1936, he briefly worked as administrator of Saint Michael's parish in Cluj before becoming its pastor on 14 August 1938.

+During the late 1930s, Márton was under the surveillance of the Siguranța due to his support for Hungarian irredentism.
+In various documents of the Siguranța, he was described as "a leading figure of Hungarian irredentism in Transylvania", as well as "an enemy of everything that is Romanian".
+Siguranța archives also point out that, in a 1942 speech, Áron Márton declared that the Second Vienna Award was unfair to the Hungarians, and that Hungary will eventually receive back the whole of Transylvania.

 Episcopate

 During fascist rule

-On 24 December 1938 he was appointed as the Bishop of Alba Iulia in a decree that Pope Pius XI signed.
-He received his episcopal consecration in 1939 just after that pope's death from Andrea Cassulo before he was enthroned in his new episcopal see.
-Márton was one of the first intellectuals to oppose the preparations for World War II in public and he had started this in 1938 prior to his appointment as a bishop.
+On 24 December 1938, he was appointed as the Bishop of Alba Iulia in a decree that Pope Pius XI signed.
+He received his episcopal consecration in 1939, just after that pope's death from Andrea Cassulo, before he was enthroned in his new episcopal see.
+Márton was one of the first intellectuals to oppose the preparations for World War II in public, and he had started this in 1938, prior to his appointment as a bishop.
 He remained in the southern part of Transylvania, which remained part of Romania following the Second Vienna Award in 1940, unlike the northern part, which became part of Hungary.
 In a speech he gave in Saint Michael's Church – during a visit to Kolozsvár on 18 May 1944 (for the ordination of three new priests) – he condemned the prepared deportation of the Romanian and Hungarian Jews.
-That week on 22 May he also wrote letters to the Hungarian government as well as to the local police and other authorities requesting the prohibition of the deportation.
-But the response to his pleas was his expulsion from Alba Iulia.
+That week, on 22 May, he also wrote letters to the Hungarian government as well as to the local police and other authorities requesting the prohibition of the deportation.
+But the response to his pleas was his expulsion to Alba Iulia.